United States House Judiciary Select Subcommittee on the Weaponization of the Federal Government: Final report

-The subcommittee released a 17,019-page final report on December 20, 2024.
+media companies to remove or demote thousands of Americans’ online posts".
+The investigation argued that internal documents showed federal officials and researchers understood these moderation efforts amounted to censorship.
+The subcommittee claimed this systematic, coordinated mechanism created a "censorship-industrial complex" to suppress political speech.

 The bulk of the report consisted of interview and deposition transcripts.
 Chairman Jordan characterized the subcommittee's work as a success.